Infineon/optiga-trust-m/README.md

 This repository contains a target-agnostic Software Framework for the [OPTIGA™ Trust M](https://www.infineon.com/optiga-trust) security chip.
 It is a base for other application notes.

-### <a name="summary"></a>Summary
-The OPTIGA™ Trust M is a security solution based on a secure microntroller.
-Each device is shipped with a unique elliptic-curve keypair and a corresponding X.509 certificate.
-OPTIGA™ Trust M enables easy integration into existing PKI infrastructure.

 ### <a name="key_features_and_benefits"></a>Key Features and Benefits
 * High-end security controller
 * Common Criteria Certified EAL6+ (high) hardware